dustin-archive/hyperapp-html/README.md

 # Install

-This project is currently only hosted on Github.
+This project is only hosted on Github.
 Fortunately, you can still install via npm.

 ```
 npm i whaaaley/tags